 "Xi Jinping Thought" marks third chapter of modern China

+The "Xi Jinping Thought" will be studied by students, workers at state-owned factories and 90 million Communist Party members.
+The "new era" phrase marks the third chapter of modern China.
 The first chapter comprised of Mao's unification of the country.
 The second was the Deng-driven national development.
 The third is about more unity, wealth and China's emergence as a global power.